digital-land/digital-land/content/guidance/brownfield-sites/update-your-brownfield-land-web-page.md

 * keep your older files online – it’s important to retain a history of all brownfield site files
 * the newest version of the brownfield data file should be called brownfield-land.csv
-* the previous version should be kept and renamed brownfield-land-YYYYMMDD.csv, with the actual date in place of YYYYMMDD (for example brownfield-site-20190731.csv)
+* the previous version should be kept and renamed brownfield-land-YYYY-MM-DD.csv, with the actual date in place of YYYY-MM-DD (for example brownfield-site-2019-07-31.csv)

 You should then update your local planning authority’s brownfield land web page to make the CSV files publicly available.
 If your website does not have a page on brownfield land, you or someone in the web team will need to create one.